The Thread of Art

 The Thread of Art (French: Au fil de l'Art, Serbian: Nit umetnosti) is a graphic novel created by Serbian artist Gradimir Smudja and his daughter Ivana Smudja.
 The novel was originally published in French in two volumes, in 2012 and 2015.

 Creation and publication history

 The script for the novel was written by Gradimir Smudja's daughter Ivana, an art historian.
 Gradimir Smudja dedicated the graphic novel to Aleksa Čelebonović, his professor of art history on the Belgrade Faculty of Applied Arts.

 The Thread of Art was originally published in France by Delcourt, in two volumes, the first one appearing in 2012 and the second in 2015.
-In Serbia it was published by System Comics, in a single 200-pages volume, in 2015.
+In Serbia it was published by System Comics, in a single 200-page volume, in 2015.
 In Serbia the novel was also published in sequels in Politikin Zabavnik magazine.

 Story

 Teenage girl Luna and her anthropomorphic cat Vincent (who originally appeared as a character in Gradimir Smudja's 2003 graphic novel Vincent and Van Gogh) are spending a day outdoors, where Vincent is posing for Luna's drawings.
 After running across the field, the two trip over a red thread and fall into a cave.
 They find themselves in the Lascaux Cave, where they meet a prehistoric man who created its famous wall paintings.
 From there, following the red thread, Luna and Vincent travel through space and time, meeting some of the greatest artists in the history of mankind.
 The story consists of 21 chapters, each one opening with a biography (or biographies) of the artist(s) met by Luna and Vincent in the chapter: